kmicki/SteamDeckGyroDSU/README.md

 ## Alternative installation

-To install the server a binary package provided in a release, see [wiki page](https://github.com/kmicki/SteamDeckGyroDSU/wiki/Alternative-installation-instructions).
+To install the server using a binary package provided in a release, see [wiki page](https://github.com/kmicki/SteamDeckGyroDSU/wiki/Alternative-installation-instructions).

 To build the server from source on Deck and install it, see [wiki page](https://github.com/kmicki/SteamDeckGyroDSU/wiki/Build-and-install-from-source).